-No. For a variety of reasons - not the least of which is weather - maps, CP locations, and assignments can all change before the event.
+No. For a variety of reasons - not the least of which is weather - maps, CP locations, and assignments can all change before or even during the event.

 Are meals and sleeping accommodations provided?

 Yes.
-Lunch is provided at the checkpoint.
+Lunch is provided at the checkpoints.
 Breakfast and supper locations will depend on your deployment.

 Does this site have driving directions posted?